20 Best Things to Do in Grand Teton National Park

 20. Grand Teton National Park Guided Tour

-Sometimes planning a trip to a new National Park isn’t for everyone.
+Sometimes, planning a trip to a new National Park isn’t for everyone.

-The best free camping near Jackson and Grand Teton National Park is at the base of Shadow Mountain, not the top.
+By this, I mean that the best camping at Shadow Mountain is at the base of Shadow Mountain, not the top.
 Contrary to what beautiful social media photos will show you, the bottom of Shadow Mountain is a much better place to camp for a number of reasons.

 The second reason I prefer the bottom is because if you camp near the top of Shadow Mountain, you can tack on at least an extra 25 minutes in the car each way just to get up and down the bumpy gravel road on Shadow Mountain.
 Yes, most 2WD cars should be able to make the trip up the road, but it’s not an easy drive to keep repeating if you’re running back and forth between the park or Jackson.